-Product/Revision Product and revision number of the EtherCAT device addressing each EtherCAT device in the communication ring through its physical position.
+Product/Revision Product and revision number of the EtherCAT device be used for addressing each EtherCAT device in the communication ring through its physical position.
 Auto increment addressing is used during the start-up phase when the EtherCAT master allocates addresses to the EtherCAT devices.
-With auto increment addressing the first EtherCAT slave in the ring has the address 0000{hex} .
-For each further slave the address is decremented by 1 (FFFF{hex}, FFFE{hex} etc.).
+With auto increment addressing the first EtherCAT slave in the ring has the address $0000{\text{hex}}$ .
+For each further slave the address is decremented by 1 (FFFFhex, FFFEhex)

 Auto Inc Addr.
 Auto increment address of the EtherCAT device.
-The auto increment address can be used for up phase.
+The auto increment address can etc.).

+EtherCAT Addr.
+Fixed address of an EtherCAT slave.
+This address is allocated by the EtherCAT master during the start-up phase.
 Tick the control box to the left of the input field in order to modify the default value.